The 6 Steps of The Common Sense Divorce

 One year after your date of separation and once all of the marriage's parenting, financial, property, and support matters have been properly dealt with, then you can apply for an Uncontested Divorce.

 This is the final step in the divorce process.
 After your Uncontested Divorce applications have been filed with the courts, you will be granted your Divorce Decree.

 Deciding to separate is a big decision and warrants research.
 Make sure you understand how divorce and separation works in Ontario.

-Whether you are just considering separation or facing separation now, The Common Sense Divorce offers you a suite of FREE research tools designed to help you better understand what is ahead of you.
+Whether you are just considering separation or facing separation now, The Common Sense Divorce offers FREE access to the ODIN Platform, the Ontario Divorce Information Network which provides free research tools designed to help you better understand what is ahead of you.